 There are many things that can be done to mitigate a DUI arrest even if you think you may be guilty of the offense.
 In a second, third, or fourth DUI, the prosecution may be seeking lengthy jail or prison time.
 To try and avoid that we may encourage you to get into a treatment program while your case is pending.
 Sometimes our clients voluntarily go to inpatient treatment, alcohol counseling, or move into a sober living facility.
 Our office has experience, even in cases where the client is facing substantial jail time, in working out alternative sentencing options to avoid jail, which allows clients to continue working and avoid loss of their job.Potential Consequences of a DUI Conviction

 First DUI: A fine of approximately $2000.00 total (fines and fees), likely between 2-15 days jail sentence, you may be eligible to serve the jail sentence with the Sheriff's Work Program, up to 3 years court probation, a DUI School, between 15 weeks and 9 months.
 If your blood alcohol content is above a .20 the prosecutor will likely seek a 9 month DUI school.
 Any collision or blood alcohol level above a .20 could result in an increased jail sanction.
 License Suspension: Up to 6 months, 30 days in which you will not be able to drive.
 May include court ordered AA meetings.
-Possible IID (ignition interlock device) requirement.
+Ignition Interlock Device restrictions.

 Second DUI: A fine of approximately $2000.00 (fines and fees), 96 hours or more in county jail (many counties regularly seek at least 15 days or more jail time on a second DUI offense), some portion of which you may be eligible to serve on the Sheriff's Work Program, probation, an 18 month DUI school, the California DMV will also suspend your driving privilege for 2 years as a result of your conviction.
-You may be able to apply for a restricted driving privilege after 90 days with an ignition interlock installation.
+Ignition Interlock Device restrictions.
 If there is a collision there may be an additional jail sanction.
 If the BAC is .20% or higher, there may be an additional jail sanction.

 Call our office today at (415) 770-0146 or contact us through the online contact form to set up a confidential consultation regarding your DUI or DMV matter.